jeremyButtler/freezeTB/README.md

 ## Mac

-The easy way is to unzip the `freezeTB.app.zip` folder, copy it to your desired location (ex: your Desktop), then get around Mac's gatekeeper system with `sudo xattr -rd com.apple.quarantine ~/Desktop/freezeTB.app`.
+The easy way is to unzip the `freezeTB.app.zip` folder, copy it to your Desktop (or other desired location), then you need to get around Mac's gatekeeper system with `sudo xattr -rd com.apple.quarantine ~/Desktop/freezeTB.app`.
-  This will install the raylib system.
+  The other option that might work, would bo to start freezeTB from the command line `~/Desktop/freezeTB.app/Contents/MacOS/ftbRay`.

 For a source install, the easiest way is using one of the Mac installer scripts.
 Both the raylib and TclTk install